Morningstar88/X/README.md

 <img height= "500" src="https://i.imgur.com/HdXNU9o.png">
 </p>

+<h1 align="center"> X Framework: Aims</h1>

+- Help people raise their first 1,000, 10,000 and 50,000 TWD.
+Get them started on the microfinance ladder.
+- Teach HTML, CSS and JS bascis, the allow people to set up beautiful open source websites, fast, and for free.
+- Use open source software methodologies, which allows a project to scale quickly and rapidly.

+We will help you build two sites: A presentation page, and a Patreon, to raise money.
+When building the presenation page, you will learn HTML basics.
+With Patreon and ZecZec, you can learn fundraising.

+We are actively talking to coporations, churches, temples, and other donors.
+We will help you promote your site.

+A list of our sites is here.
+We are constantly promoting this page.
+If you use our system, we will help you get noticed.

+## Why not just set up a Patreon?

 <h1 align="center"> One Click Copy and Deploy</h1>

 - The following Web Apps can Be Copied in One Click.